-Repeating hubs are active devices with two (in that case called repeaters) or more port cable connections.
-They listen for a signal in all ports, once one is received they copy it to all ports (including the one from where it was received).
-The emitted signal may be an amplified version of the received signal or may be a new signal created from the received symbol.
+Repeating hubs are active devices with two (in such case called repeaters) or more port cable connections.
+They listen for signals in every port and copy it to all ports (including the one from where it was received).
+The emitted signal may be an amplified version of the received signal or may be a new signal created from a received symbol.

-They can even be interconnected to extend the network (image), however they have severe limitations.
-The signal is spread to every network cable, so a single signal emission from any node will make the whole network busy and unusable for other nodes' emission.
+They can even be interconnected to extend the network (image); however, they have severe limitations.
+The signal is spread to every network cable, so a single signal emission from any node will make the whole network busy and thus unusable for other nodes emission.

-Although having a star topology, it's a shared medium network, from many points of view equivalent to a bus topology.
-At layer 2 a medium access control (MAC) protocol must in enforced, otherwise collisions will occur when two nodes emit a signal at the same time.
+Although having a star topology, it is a shared medium network, from this point of view it is equivalent to a bus topology.
+At layer 2, a medium access control (MAC) protocol must be enforced because collisions will occur when two nodes emit a signal at the same time.
 A collision means two or more signals are mixed on the transmission medium and all data is lost.

-OSI layer 2 active devices
+OSI layer 2 intermediate nodes

-OSI layer two introduces new concepts: packet (PDU) and node address.
-Each packet has a well defined structure, including address information on the header (PCI).
+OSI layer two introduces new concepts: the packet (PDU) and the node address.
+Each packet has a well-defined structure, including address information on the header (PCI).
 Layer two packets are usually called frames.

 Intermediate nodes operating at layer 2, therefore retransmit frames and not signals or individual symbols.
-They can also use node address information to emit received frames only on the port the destination node address is connected to.
+They can also use the nodes addresses information to emit frames only on the port the destination node address is connected to.

-Because frames can be received and temporarily stored in memory these devices guarantee a full independence between what is being emitted and received in one port and what is happening in other ports.
-Devices guaranteeing these features are called switches (bridges if they have only two ports).
+Because frames can be received and temporarily stored in memory these devices allow a full independence between what is being emitted and received in one port and what is happening in other ports.
+Devices ensuring these features are called switches (bridges if they have only two ports).

-Upgrading from repeating hubs to switches represents a massive improvement for network performance, if each cable connection supports full duplex all nodes can be receiving and emitting a frame at the same time with no chance of collision.
+Upgrading from repeating hubs to switches represents a massive improvement for network performance, because each cable connection supports full duplex, all nodes can be receiving and emitting frames at the same time with no chance of collision.

-Also, because frames can be stored in memory, interconnection of different type cables does not require the same data rate.
+Because frames can be stored in memory, the interconnection of different type cables does not even require the same data rate any longer.